tbrowder/raku-read-write-tests/README.md

 2. Edit file `run-rw-tests.p6` to set the variable `$ntrials` for the number of trials desired for each size file

 3. Exexute file `run-rw-tests.p6`.
-A log will be generated and placed in the `logs` subdirectories (which will be created if they don't exist).
+Two log files will be generated and each placed in the appropriate `logs` subdirectories (which will be created if they don't exist).

 ## Results of recent file read tests